micheledurante/dwarven-codex/dwarven_grammar_book.md

 found in front of a verb.
 The suffix `-akk` helps identifying it as such: without it, `Alod` could mean _today_ or _daily_, which have two completely different meaning.

-### 3.7 Passive Voice
+### 10 Passive Voice

-The Passive Voice is used when you don't know who the subject is.
-In MUC Dwarven, the word `ver` (_become_) is used.
-`ver` is affixed to the verb and it should be in the first position, in front of adverbs if present.
-E.g.:
+The Passive Voice is used when you don't know who the subject is and the object of the sentence becomes the focus.
+In Dwarven, the word `ver` (_become_) is used. `ver` is affixed to the verb and it should be in the first position, in front of adverbs if present:

 ```
 Shokmug verdeb-geth.